-As member of a typical Maranao clan that is closely knit, the Marawi war somehow disconnected our family.
-The impact was very personal and collectively as a family, we were devastated.
+As a member of a typical Maranao clan that is closely knit, the Marawi war somehow disconnected our family.
+The impact was very personal, and collectively, as a family, we were devastated.
 The frequency of seeing each other decreased.
-It was heartbreaking to see that the ancestral home where we held family reunions and get-togethers, and a place where more memories were nourished throughout generations was gone.
+It was heartbreaking to see that the ancestral home where we held family reunions and get-togethers and a place where more memories were nourished throughout generations was gone.
 For us, that home was like a north star.
 We already had a point of reference that whenever we would go, there would always be a guide.
 On the positive side, we also feel that the family members became more sympathetic to each other.

-Thus, it is important that any development program to rehabilitate the City of Marawi should be rooted in the culture and tradition of Marawi as a family.
-The province of Lanao del Sur prepared recovery, rehabilitation, and peacebuilding plans for Marawi City in particular and for the province of Lanao del Sur in general.
+Thus, any development program to rehabilitate the City of Marawi must be rooted in the culture and tradition of Marawi as a family.
+The province of Lanao del Sur prepared recovery, rehabilitation, and peacebuilding plans for Marawi City in particular and the province of Lanao del Sur in general.

-The planning was also in reference to the Marawi City Government vision statement:
+The planning was also in reference to the Marawi City Government’s vision statement:

 “Marawi City envisions itself as a socio-economically developed, clean, peaceful, orderly, and secure urban center inhabited by a God-fearing, morally upright, competitive, and culturally proud people under a caring, forward-looking, dynamic, and righteous leadership which strives to achieve the best quality of life for its constituents.
 It sees itself as a showcase for what it deems to be its best-vibrant, colorful, and unique Meranaw culture – to the region, the country, and the world.”